R-DESC/CORIOLIX_docs/docs/PAGES_settings.md

 #### Designated Contact

-Check the **Designated Contact** checkbox to mark a user as an emergency contact.
-These users receive critical system notifications and alerts.
+Check the **Designated Contact** checkbox to mark a user as the primary data contact.
+The contact information for these users are included with data delivered to long-term archives.

 #### Data Access Level

 Check the **Private Data Access** checkbox to grant a user access to:

 - Confidential cruise data before public release
-- Raw quality-controlled data
-- Restricted observation periods

 #### Allow Login